-Embedding Crystal Chatons into Crystal Clay creates a very classic and elegant look.
+Embedding Crystal Chatons into Epoxy Clay creates a very classic and elegant look.
 Also, it is really fun to do!
 Let’s take a look at how it is done.

 - Nunn Design Findings

 - Wet wipes

 Step 1: The Nunn Design Bezels are oxidized to provide the antiqued look to the precious metal plating.
 The oxidization, when it comes into contact with the clay, could change the color of the clay.
 To avoid this, clean the bezel thoroughly prior to application of the clay.
 Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidization, especially from the inside of the bezel.